jfreboud/jfreboud.github.io/_posts/2021-12-12-linear-function.markdown

 While it seems interesting to mimic this "biological" **neuron**, we have already seen it may not be such a good idea in the [previous article]({% post_url 2021-11-17-weights-balancing %}).
 The main problem being the **backward pass**.
-The good news is: our brain does not seem to rely on the **backward pass**...
+The good news is: our brain does not strictly rely on the **backward pass**...

 ## Backward Pass